nightmode/feri/docs/multilingual.md

  * Portuguese (Brazil)
  * Swedish (Sweden)

-Don't see your favorite language?
-Check out the [translation guide](#translation-guide) to see how you can help.
+Additional languages are always welcome.
+Details on how to create a translation are available in the [translation guide](#translation-guide).

 ## Usage

-Specifying a language is accomplished with a [custom config file](../README.md#custom-config-file).
+Specifying a language is accomplished with a [custom config file](advanced/custom-config-file.md).

 For example, if we wanted to work in Swedish we would create a custom config file in our project directory with the following code in it: